Healthy living in Singapore is not just a cool trend – it’s a way for Singaporeans to save money and feel good about themselves.

 Eating well and upping your fitness level improves your general well-being.
 You know what they say: You are what you eat.
 In the long run, your body will thank you for it.
 Yes, your clothes will fit better, but you will also feel less fatigue, fewer body aches; you’ll sleep and focus better; you’ll even breathe easier.

 Having a more active lifestyle, needless to say, works in tandem with a cleaner diet to make you feel stronger as your immune system experience a serious boost.
 What this eventually means is fewer trips to the doctor.
-That’s one hell of a lot of money saved.
+That’s a hell of a lot of money saved.

 By Alexa Fang